Brain Tumor Types: An In-Depth Look at Benign and Malignant Varieties

 Characteristics: Slow-growing and typically non-cancerous.
 However, some meningiomas can be more aggressive than others, making some of them better categorized as malignant.

-Treatment: Surgical removal is often sufficient, but adjuvant radiation is also utilized for higher grades.
+Treatment: Surgical removal is often sufficient, though radiotherapy is also utilized for higher-grade brain tumors.

 Pituitary Adenomas